vygr/ChrysaLisp/STATUS.md

 Added strength reduction optimization to the `emit-mul-cr` operation.

 Addition of basic `text` command support for the SVG import library.
-Along with this added a new `clock.svg` test image and the `OpenSans-Bol.ctf` font.
+Along with this added a new `clock.svg` test image and the `OpenSans-Bold.ctf` font.

+More optimization for the SVG parser, and changed the `(path-transform m3x2 src dst)` function to follow the SVG m3x2 transform format.

 ------